Adil Hussain

-Khandkar Mohammad Adil Hussain (/ar/; born 5 October 1963) is an Indian actor who is known for his work in several Indian independent and mainstream film productions, as well as international cinema, in films such as The Reluctant Fundamentalist and Life of Pi (both 2012).
+Khandkar Mohammad Adil Hussain (Note: /as/.) (/as/; born 5 October 1963) is an Indian actor who is known for his work in several Indian independent and mainstream film productions, as well as international cinema, in films such as The Reluctant Fundamentalist and Life of Pi (both 2012).

 He received National Film Awards (Special Jury) at the 64th National Film Awards for Hotel Salvation and Maj Rati Keteki.

 He has starred in English, Hindi, Assamese, Bengali, Tamil, Marathi, Malayalam, Norwegian and French films.

 Early life and education

 Born in an Assamese Muslim family in Goalpara, Assam on 5 October 1963, where his father was the headmaster of a high secondary school, Hussain was the youngest of seven children.
 His ancestors had traditionally been appointed as private tutors, known as Khandkar, to the Mughal Emperors.
 In an interview he described his multiethnic background, as his maternal grandfather was Iraqi while his maternal grandmother had Assamese, English and Italian roots.

 Hussain acted in school plays.
 He left home at age 18 to study philosophy at B. Borooah College, Guwahati, he started acting in college plays and performing as a stand-up comedian.

 He also mimicked popular Bollywood actors in between the performances of a local stand-up comedian group, the Bhaya Mama Group.
 He worked as a stand-up comedian for six years, joined a mobile theatre and also did some local cinema, before moving to Delhi, where he studied at National School of Drama (1990–1993).

 He also studied at the Drama Studio London on a Charles Wallace India Trust Scholarship.